mmistakes/made-mistakes-jekyll/_posts/2012-12-06-krkwd-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @krkwd"
+title: "In front of a lime green background"
 description: "PaperFaces portrait of @krkwd drawn with Paper by 53 on an iPad."
 image: paperfaces-krkwd-twitter-lg
 thumb: paperfaces-krkwd-twitter-150.jpg